svonjoi/obsidian-heading-level-indent/README.md

 **Indenting content under headers based on their level** is a visual technique to create a visual hierarchy that makes it easier to understand the structure and organization of your document and facilitates the application of **selective attention** on specific structure part.

+Indentation for each heading's content can be customized in the plugin settings.

 ## Install

 Download available through Community plugins in Obsidian settings